RizpahPatole/Advanced-Sales-Analytics-Using-Google-Looker-Studio/README.md

 Highlighting customer payment patterns to support targeted marketing campaigns.

 Pre-requisites:
-Before starting this project, you should have the following knowledge and tools in place:

 1. Basic SQL Knowledge:
 o Understanding of SQL queries such as SELECT, JOIN, GROUP BY, and filtering data using WHERE and HAVING. o Familiarity with creating and managing relational databases and tables.